Skip Ribbon Commands

 How many hours a day do you need to mark?

 For marking to remain consistent and accurate we need daily marking from each marker.
-Whilst marking, you are supported by a group leader who monitors you in real time each shift.
+While marking, you are supported by a group leader who monitors your marking.
 While you may miss the odd day over the five-week marking period, it is planned that you will meet the hourly minimum requirement each day.

 How long does marking go for?